 We are extremely concerned by the continuing violence in Gaza.

-UNICEF welcomes the announcement of a temporary pause in fighting and the return of children to their families.
-However, we continue to call for a complete and immediate ceasefire and for the killing and maiming of all children to stop.
+We continue to call for a complete and immediate ceasefire and for the killing and maiming of all children to stop.

+There are currently 3.1 million people in need nationally.
 Hundreds of thousands of children are affected by the violent conflict in Gaza and Israel.
 An unrelenting bombardment of Gaza followed the brutal attacks in Israel on 7 October.
 Violence is taking a terrible toll on the lives of children and families.

 With supplies and living conditions rapidly declining, we need your help to reach more children and families.
 Please support the Children of Gaza Crisis Appeal.